-An agreement in principle was achieved between Israelis and Arabs for the return to Israel, before the conclusion of a final settlement, of members of families of which the breadwinner was located in Israel.
-However, the definition of the family advanced by the Arab delegations and that furnished by the Israeli delegation were not compatible.
-To the Arabs, the family should be considered according to the tradition of oriental countries, a tradition based upon a patriarchal family organization.
-The Israelis, on the other hand, would consider as members of a family only the wife and male children under 16 years of age, as well as unmarried daughters even if over the age of 21.
-Nevertheless, the parties came to an agreement in order to ensure the immediate return of members of the same family according to the Israeli formula, while awaiting study by the authorities in Tel Aviv of the compromise proposal advanced by the Commission.
-This proposal broadened the Israeli formula in that it introduced the idea of economic interdependence between the head of the family and its other members, to the effect that all those who were financially dependent upon "the head of the family would have the right - to rejoin him in Israel, with the exception of those who had borne arms against Israel.
-This proposal has not, up to the present moment, been accepted by the Israeli Government, although the latter has promised to examine with sympathetic attention those compassionate cases which seem to it worthy of consideration.
+An agreement in principle was achieved between Israelis id Arabs for the return to Israel, before the conclusion of a nal settlement, of members of families of which the breadwinner is located in Israel.
+However, the definition of the family lvanced by the Arab delegations and that furnished by the raeli delegation were not compatible.
+To the Arabs, the imily should be considered according to the tradition of ciental countries, a tradition based upon a patriarchal family ganization.
+The Israelis, on the other hand, would consider 3 members of a family only the wife and male children under years of age, as well as unmarried doughters even if over the ge of 21.
+Nevertheless, the parties came to an agreement in der to ensure the immediate return of members of the same amily according to the Israeli formula, while awaiting study by ne authorities in Tel Aviv of the compromise proposal advanced , the Commission.
+This proposal broadened the Israeli formula 1 that it introduced the idea of economic interdependence between ne head of the family and its other members, to the effect nat all those who were financially dependent upon the head of ne family would have the right to rejoin him in Israel, with ne exception of those who had borne arms against Israel.
+This roposal has not, up to the present moment, been accepted by the sraeli Government, although the latter has promised to examine ith sympathetic attention those compassionate cases which eem to it worthy of consideration.

-In signifying its agreement to the immediate return of certain members of the same family, the Israeli delegation has at the same time made known the procedure which would be followed to achieve this end.
-According to this procedure, lists of persons authorized to rejoin the head of their family would be drawn up by the Israeli authorities.
-These lists, once established, would be transmitted to the Israeli representatives on the various Mixed Armistice Commissions; the latter would communicate them to their Arab colleagues, and would, in collaboration with the Arab members, take the necessary measures for admission of the authorized persons to Israeli territory.
+In signifying its agreement to the immediate return of ertain members of the same family, the Israeli delegation has at the same time made known the procedure which would be followed to achieve this end.
+According to this procedure, lists of persons authorised to rejoin the head of their family would be drawn up by the Israeli authorities.
+These lists, once established, would be transmitted to the Israeli representatives on the various Mixed Armistice Commissions; the latter would communicate them to their Arab colleagues, and would, in collaboration with the Arab members, take the necessary measures for admission of the authorised persons to Israeli territory.

-This procedure, which, on various points, appeared defective, and even impracticable, was nevertheless accepted by the Arab delegations.
-It appeared defective because it made of the authorities of the various Arab States -little more than agents to carry out the plans of the Israeli authorities; impracticable, since it would be unrealistic to expect collabora-tion between the authorities of the two parties, who refused even to meet around the same table.
+This procedure, which, on various points, appeared . defective, and even impracticable, was nevertheless accepted by the Arab delegations.
+It appeared defective because it made of the authorities of the various Arab States little more than agents to carry out the plans of the Israeli authorities; impracticable, since it would be unrealistic to expect collaboration between the authorities of the two parties, who refused even to meet around the same table.
 In the expectation of a failure which appeared certain, the Commission considered the creation of a mixed committee which, upon agreement between the parties, would be charged with the implementation of the decisions taken.
-This committee would be under the chairmanship of a neutral person and would be composed of an Israeli member and a -member chosen by the Arab States.
-It would have the power to set "up sub-committees or roving teams, whose task it would be to identify the persons who had been chosen to return to Israeli.
+This committee would be under the chairmanship of a neutral person and would be composed of an Israeli member and a member chosen by the Arab States.
+It would have the power to set up sub-committees or roving teams, whose task it would be to identify the persons who had been chosen to return to Israel.

-The difficulties which were foreseen have been evident since the beginning: delay in the transmission of Instructions by the Arab Governments to their representatives on the various Mixed Armistice Commissions; delay in the transmission of lists by the Israeli authorities; misunderstandings concerning the 'powers of the representatives of the two parties on the Armistice Commissions.
+The difficulties which were foreseen have been evident since the beginning: delay in the transmission of instructions by the Arab Governments to their representatives on the various Mixed Armistice Commissions; delay in the transmission of lists by the Israeli authorities; misunderstandings concerning the powers of the representatives of the two parties on the Armistice Commissions.
 Thus several weeks have passed without a single refugee having been able to cross the armistice lines.